tatiananantes/skills-workshops/practicals/adventures/testing-eye-oh/5-testing-output.md

 end
 ```

-So let's write a method to help compare two objects and outputs the result to STDOUT:
+So let's write a method to help compare two objects and outputs the result to `STDOUT`:

 ```ruby
 # method to help assert whether an expected outcome is returned